Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-8/_posts/2002-03-02-callbacks-chaining.md

 # Callbacks and Chaining

 What are these?
-These extend our JQuery functionality.
+These extend our JQuery functionality even more.
 They are really helpful and will reduce code required to accomplish the same task.

 ## Callbacks

 With each JQuery method, you can also add a callback function.
 What is that?
 A callback function is a function that is  called when the first function has completed.
-This look at an example.
+Let's look at an example.

 ```html
 <!DOCTYPE html>